ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 callbackId - this differs as per the OS.
 In case of linux and windows operating systems it is a http url.
 In the case of android, it is the intent name.
 In IOS it is the url scheme.
 The call back url takes precedence over future request as a base url.

 digitalId - As per the Digital Id definition.
 No signature is attached.

+deviceCode: A unique code given by MOSIP after successfull registration,

 specVersion - Array of supported MDS specification version",